How The Protest Began

 The 20 seconds of silence, protest against the noise started in April of 2003.
-There was a lot of buzz during that time about the impending invasion of the country of Iraq which was believed to possess weapons of mass destruction, according to U.S. President, George W. Bush and British Prime Minister, Tony Blair’s claim for the invasion.
+There was a lot of buzz during that time about the impending invasion of Iraq.
+The public was led to believe that Iraq possessed weapons of mass destruction.
+This was U.S. President, George W. Bush and British Prime Minister, Tony Blair’s claim for the invasion.

 According to them, the purpose of the invasion was to disarm Iraq of its weapons of mass destruction, end Saddam Hussein’s support for terrorism, and to free the Iraqi people.